-I’ve written about my inability to say ‘no’ on a number of occasions here on the blog.
-Today I’m sharing a few of the methods that are helping me keep on track in the saying ‘NO’ department which has me focussed and more productive in the long run.
+I’ve written about my inability to say ‘no’ on a number of occasions here on AMC.
+Today I’m sharing a few of the methods that are helping me keep on track in the saying ‘NO’ department which has me focused and more productive in the long run.

 Fear of missing out (FOMO) with some of the invites and events I’m turning down hasn’t really come into play… although there was this one overseas travel gig (sob).
 There’s also the fact that the invites after a year of saying ‘no’ aren’t hitting the inbox like they use to be but for the most part (that keeping myself sane and a top priority part of me) means I’m more than AOK with this.

 A cliché I know but if you aren’t valuing your time and putting a dollar figure on it, you can lose sight of the big picture.
 Once you put a value on your time, it makes it easier to say ‘no’ to something that just isn’t worth your time or energy.